pivot-access-ltd/bma-offline-docs/src/ansible-playbooks-reference-6367.md

 ./site.yaml
 ```

+A command of this form will run all of the plays below (i.e., the entire playbook).
+If you want to run the tasks for one particular role (or roles), you can use the form  `--tags <target role(s)>` to limit which parts of the MAAS Ansible playbook run.
 Consult the Ansible documentation for more details on additional options and command structure.

 <a href="#heading--MAAS-region-controller"><h2 id="heading--MAAS-region-controller">MAAS region controller</h2></a>